Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 23 Juli 2025 03.32.53 UTC
+- WIB: Rabu, 23 Juli 2025 04.28.46 UTC
-- WITA: Rabu, 23 Juli 2025 04.32.53 UTC
+- WITA: Rabu, 23 Juli 2025 05.28.46 UTC
-- WIT: Rabu, 23 Juli 2025 05.32.53 UTC
+- WIT: Rabu, 23 Juli 2025 06.28.46 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: nature
+Kategori: motivational